nadasalem155/image-processing/README.md

 ### ▶️ Notebook
 1. Open `image-editing/editing.ipynb` in Jupyter Notebook.
-2. Run the cells to apply filters or transformations.
+2. Run the cells sequentially to apply transformations.
-3. Input images are in `images/` and edited results will be saved to `RESULT/`.
+3. Input images are in `images/` and edited results will be saved in `RESULT/`.

 ### 🌐 Web App
 1. Install the dependencies: